-Solvency II guidance Solvency II reference Valuation methods and assumptions be discounted at a risk-free rate and would include a risk margin.
-The present value of defined benefit obligation of the scheme at the end of the reporting period Less the fair value at the end of the reporting period of the scheme assets out of which the obligations are to be settled directly.
-The present value of defined benefit obligations and the present value of additional benefits accruing during the period are calculated using the Projected Unit Credit Method.
 The calculation of the present value of accrued benefits includes an actuarial assumption of future interest rates, which is used to discount the expected ultimate cost of providing the benefits.

+Solvenov ш auidan ~~ Solvency Ш guidan се

 The discount rate is determined at the end of each reporting period by reference to current market yields on high quality corporate bonds identified to match the currency and estimated term of the obligations.
-For those individual schemes in deficit, the resulting net liabilities are recognised in the statement of financial position in provisions.
-For those individual schemes in surplus, an asset is recognised in the statement of financial position in other debtors and other assets to the extent that the RSAII can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled.
-The amounts charged (or credited where relevant) relating to post retirement benefits in respect of defined benefit schemes are as follows: The current service cost The past service costs and gains or losses on settlements Net interest on the net defined benefit asset/liability Administration costs of operating the pension schemes.
+For those individual schemes in deficit, the resulting net liabilities are recognised in provisions.

+For those individual schemes in surplus, an asset is recognised in the balance sheet to the extent that the Company can realise an economic benefit, in the form of a refund or a reduction in future contributions, at some point during the life of the scheme or when the scheme liabilities are settled

+The amounts charged (or credited where relevant) relating to post retirement benefits in respect of defined benefit schemes are as follows:

+- The current service cost - The past service costs and gains or losses on settlements - Net interest on the net defined benefit asset/ liability - Administration costs of operating the pension schemes.

 Re-measurements of the net defined benefit asset/ liability comprise actuarial gains and losses and the return on plan assets (excluding amounts included in net interest on the net defined benefit asset/ liability).
 Actuarial gains and losses arise from changes to actuarial assumptions when revaluing future benefits and from actual experience in respect of scheme liabilities.